Why This Recipe Works

 A five-minute, one-skillet meal that combines luffa gourd with eggs, lightly seasoned with fish sauce.

 2 medium cloves garlic, minced (about 2 teaspoons)

-- 1 pound luffa gourds, peeled and roll-cut into 1-inch pieces (see note above)
+1 pound luffa gourds, peeled and roll-cut into 1-inch pieces (see notes)

 Heat oil in a 12-inch non-stick skillet over medium-high heat until shimmering.
 Add garlic and stir-fry until light brown and fragrant, about 30 seconds.
 Add gourds and 2 teaspoons fish sauce to pan.
 Stir and cook until lightly softened, about 1 minute.
 Add eggs.
 Cook, stirring, until eggs are barely set, about 1 minute longer.
 Season to taste with more fish sauce if desired.
 Transfer to a plate and dust with white pepper.
 Serve with rice.